gisma-courses/LV-19-050-007/morea/gis-reproducible-research/experience-gis-reproducible-research-github.md

 # E09: How do software engineers contribute to the good life for others?

+{% include todo.html content="This is my note.
+All the content I type here is treated as a single paragraph." %}

 (Adapted with permission from "An Introduction to Software Engineering Ethics" by Shannon Vallor and Arvind Narayanan.)

 *Before starting this experience, please read [What do we mean when we talk about ethics?](reading-gis-reproducible-research-intro.html).*